Road Safety Audits

-In 2019, SCDOT started a new program for Non-Motorized Safety within their Highway Safety program, in part because of the advocacy of the Palmetto Cycling Coalition and our partners within our SC Livable Communities Alliance.
+Since 2019, SCDOT has been developing their Non-Motorized Safety Program within their Highway Safety office, in part because of the advocacy of the Palmetto Cycling Coalition and our partners within our SC Livable Communities Alliance.

-PCC participated in the following RSAs with significant bike/ped crashes: 5 points Harden and Blossom Streets in Columbia, Wade Hampton in Greenville, White Horse Road in Greenville, Ashley Phosphate Road N. Charleston, Red Bank Road north of Charleston, and Hwy 378 in West Columbia.
-PCC is invited to each RSA with non-motorized crashes involved.
-Each time we’re invited, we work with SCDOT to involve citizens of local advocacy groups in this SCDOT process also involving local transportation agencies.
+PCC participated in the following RSAs with significant bike/ped crashes: 5 points Harden and Blossom Streets in Columbia, Assembly Street in Columbia, Wade Hampton in Greenville, White Horse Road in Greenville, Ashley Phosphate Road N. Charleston, Red Bank Road north of N. Charleston, and Hwy 378 in West Columbia.